Giraffe radar: Giraffe 40

 This is a short-range (40 km instrumented) air defense radar with command and control capability.
 It employs a folding antenna mast that extends to a height of 13 m when deployed and can be integrated with an Interrogation Friend or Foe (IFF) capability.
 Coverage is stated to be from ground level to 10000 m in altitude.
-In Swedish service the radar is designated PS-70 and PS-701 and provides target data to RBS-70 SHORADS missiles and 40 mm Bofors guns.
-A more powerful version with a 60 kW transmitter is known commercially as Super Giraffe and in Swedish service as PS-707.
+In Swedish service, the radar is designated PS-70 and PS-701.
+It provides target data to RBS-70 SHORADS missiles and 40 mm Bofors guns.
+A more powerful version with a 60 kW transmitter is known commercially as Super Giraffe, and is in Swedish service as the PS-707.
 These radars are no longer marketed.